Bangkok·Temple Tours

 It is free.
 It happens inside the palace complex.
 And almost no one who comes without a guide ever finds it.

-This is the single most common reason tourists are refused entry — and it is 100% preventable with the right information.
+The single most common reason tourists are refused entry — and 100% preventable with the right information.

-What happens if you arrive incorrectly dressed: The entrance guards will stop you and direct you to a clothing rental counter just inside the gate.
-You can borrow a sarong or trousers to cover up, but this takes time, feels uncomfortable, and wastes 15–20 minutes of your visit.
+What happens if you arrive incorrectly dressed: The entrance guards stop you and direct you to a clothing rental counter just inside the gate.
+You can borrow a sarong or trousers, but this takes time, feels uncomfortable, and wastes 15–20 minutes of your visit.
 On peak days the clothing queue is long.

 The same dress code applies at both the Grand Palace and Wat Pho.

-When you book with us: We send you a complete, photographed dress code guide with your booking confirmation — showing exactly what is acceptable and what is not.
-None of our guests has ever been turned away at the entrance.
+When you book with us: We send you a complete photographed dress code guide with your booking confirmation, and your guide checks every member of your group at hotel pickup before departure.
+None of our 100+ guests has ever been turned away at the entrance.
+Book the private tour →

 Grand Palace Bangkok Opening Hours 2026